tocco/tocco-client/packages/app-extensions/README.md

 - listApp: Entity-List App, is needed to render remote fields in action settings.
 - customActions: An object with App specific custom actions.
 The key is the id of the custom action as defined in the form.
+- context: Map of parameters which will be passed to the called action.
+- navigationStrategy: Object consisting of various link factories.
+For more information see tocco-util/navigationStrategy documentation.
+- appComponent: Component to render custom apps (E.g. rendering delete app for deleting a search filter)

 Render an action: